North Carolina Inverse Condemnations: Recovering Property Taxes and Interest

 Under such circumstances, the landowner has suffered a diminution of value, but is still paying property taxes based on the former full value of the land.
 Further, it may take some time for the landowner to prosecute litigation to recover "just compensation" for the taking.
-While the litigation is proceeding, the landowner is still paying property taxes based on the un-diminished value of the property.
+But, litigation takes time and, while the litigation is proceeding, the landowner is still paying property taxes based on the un-diminished value of the property.

 North Carolina courts have held that, under these circumstances, a landowner can recover any property tax overpayments.
 Depending on the facts of the case, a landowner might be entitled to a full reimbursement of property taxes paid from the date of the taking.
 See Thompson v.
-Department of Transportation, 274 N.C.
-App.
-512. (2020).Prejudgment Interest
+Department of Transportation, Case No. COA19-72.
+(NC Court of Appeals 2020).Prejudgment Interest

 "Just compensation" also includes prejudgment interest.
 The interest due is calculated from the date of the taking to the date that the judgment is paid.
 In most condemnation proceedings, the government agency (or private third party) must deposit a certain amount with the Clerk of Court (say, $200,000).
 However, that amount is often an underpayment and can be litigated.
 If the landowner succeeds in proving that more compensation is due (say, $300,000), then the prejudgment interest is due on the amount awarded in excess of the amount deposited.
 Prejudgment interest is also recoverable in an inverse condemnation case.